Ycfx/MEAN_Stack-Starter/README.md

 1. Download the repository
 2. Install npm modules: `npm install`
 3. Install bower dependencies `bower install`
+4. Create a database `dbtest`, and a collection `tests`
-4. Start up the server: `node server.js`
+5. Start up the server: `node server.js`
-5. View in browser at http://localhost:8080
+6. View in browser at http://localhost:8080

 ## Done!
 - MongoDb example using Mongoose.